NFL Wild Card Weekend: Your Complete Guide to Every Matchup

 With 12 seconds on the clock and the Steelers clinging to a two-point lead, Ravens kicker Tyler Loop lined up for a 44-yard field goal that would send Baltimore to the playoffs and Pittsburgh home for the winter.
 The kick sailed wide right, and in that moment, the most chaotic regular season in recent memory came to a fitting conclusion.
 The Steelers won the AFC North on the final play of the final week, the Ravens’ season ended in heartbreak, and the stage was set for a Wild Card Weekend unlike any we’ve seen.

 The 2025 NFL season delivered the unexpected at every turn, and the playoff field reflects that unpredictability.
 Six teams that missed the postseason entirely last year will compete for a Super Bowl LX berth in Santa Clara.
 For the first time since Patrick Mahomes became a starter, the Kansas City Chiefs are watching from home after finishing 8-9.
-The conference landscapes have shifted dramatically, and this weekend’s action promises to deliver the kind of drama that only January football can provide.
+The conference landscapes have shifted dramatically, and this weekend’s slate is loaded with the kind of high-stakes matchups that define January football.

 Every matchup carries genuine upset potential because there are no clear favorites.
 The top seeds in both conferences earned their byes through excellent regular seasons, but neither the Denver Broncos nor the Seattle Seahawks have been tested in the crucible of playoff pressure with their current rosters.
 The teams fighting through Wild Card Weekend have the opportunity to announce themselves as legitimate contenders, and at least one of them will likely make a deep run through the bracket.